oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-lz-ext-ebs/readme.md

 ### **3.2 Groups**

-The OCI EBS LZ  includes the following groups.
+The EBS LZ Extension  includes the following groups.

 &nbsp;